 Does Protandim Have Caffeine?

 According to the product website, each tablet has 1.8mg of caffeine.
-That's a lot less than is in a cup of coffee and most energy drinks.
+That's much less than in a cup of coffee and most energy drinks.
 I don't think this small amount would keep people up at night, but because we are all different it might be wise to not take it close to bedtime.

 Is It Kosher?